jurentie/old_portfolio/future_posts/git-workflow/git-workflow.md

 $ git merge --no-ff feature-branch
 ```

-With **no-fast-forward** being used, git will maintain the feature branch in the
+With **no-fast-forward**, git will maintain the feature branch in the
 history and create a new commit on `master` representing the merge with that
+feature branch, as well as representing the commits from that branch separate from
-feature branch.
-This can is seen represented by the diagram on the left below.
+`master`.
+This can be seen represented by the diagram on the left below.

 <p align="center">
   <img width="500" src="images/ff-v-no-ff.png">